cyberbotics/webots/docs/automobile/vehicle-bmw.md

 ## BmwX5Wheel

-Model of the BMW X5 wheels using the generic VehicleWheel PROTO including physic properties and baseColorMaps
+Model of the BMW X5 wheels using the generic [VehicleWheel](vehiclewheel.md) PROTO including physic properties and baseColorMaps.
 This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)).

 %figure